Kinza Clodumar: Background

 Clodumar was born in Boe.
-He was a member of the indigenous population of Nauru, and he was concerned with environmental issues.
-He was a Member of Parliament for many years.
+He served as a member of the Parliament of Nauru for several terms.

 Clodumar was the only Nauruan politician to have been elected to parliament in two different constituencies.
-He served his first two terms for the Aiwo Constituency when ousting Itubwa Amram in the 1971 elections; after being re-elected thrice Clodumar resigned his post in early 1979, but was re-elected in the 1983 elections.
+He was first elected to represent the Aiwo Constituency in the 1971 elections, defeating Itubwa Amram.
+After serving two terms and being re-elected three more times, Clodumar resigned his seat in early 1979, but returned to Parliament in the 1983 elections.
 In 1992, he did not stand for the seat and moved to the neighbouring Boe Constituency, where he was re-elected in 1995 to serve a third term in parliament.

 Clodumar served as Minister Assisting the President of Nauru in the cabinets of Bernard Dowiyogo and Kennan Adeang in 1976-1978 and from September 1986 to October 1986.
 He was the Speaker of the Parliament of Nauru from a short term in December 1986.

 He was Minister of Finance several times: January 1977 to January 1978, September 1986 to October 1986, December 1986 to August 1989, December 1989 to September 1993 and in November 1996.

-Clodumar gave and withdrew support from several other Nauruan politicians, including Bernard Dowiyogo, René Harris and Ludwig Scotty.
-For presidents, withdrawal of support by Clodumar often meant that a president would lose a no confidence vote.